colbyguan/represent/README.md

-# PROG 02: Represent!
+# Represent!

 Browse info about your representatives and the 2012 vote on your Android smartwatch and phone.
+An warmup project done for UC Berkeley's CS 160.

 ## Screenshots